 Registered students should begin by reading through the Course Orientation, located in the navigation menu.

 Not registered?
 Students who register for this Penn State course gain access to assignments and instructor feedback and earn academic credit.

 - Course Author - Michael Mann, Professor of Meteorology (with a joint appointment in the Department of Geosciences) and Director, Earth System Science Center

-- Learning Environment - This web site provides the primary instructional materials for the course.
-The Resources menu on the left links to important supporting materials, while the Course Outline menu links to the course lessons.
-ANGEL, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications and submission tools for the course.
+- Learning Environment - This website provides the primary instructional materials for the course.
+The Resources menu links to important supporting materials, while the Course Outline menu links to the course lessons.
+Canvas, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications and submission tools for the course.

 - Lesson 1: Introduction to Climate and Climate Change

 - Lesson 4: Modeling of the Climate System

 - Lesson 5: Modeling of the Climate System (cont.); Comparing Models and Observations